magillicus/Pewlett-Hackard-Analysis/README.md

 #### *Assistant Engineer

 Conversely, retiring employees with the entry level position of "Assistant Engineer" account for 1.9% of retiring employees.
 This finding might suggest that this small percentage of retiring employees haven't been with the company long enough to advance.
 It could also imply that these employees possess a more limited skill set than their mid and senior level counterparts.
-But why would Pewlett-Hackard continue to employee under-achieving personnel until their retirements?
+But why would Pewlett-Hackard continue to employee under-achieving personnel until retirement?
 Perhaps this will highlight a subset of employees needing reevaluation to Bobby's supervisor.

 #### *Middle of the Pack

 Engineers (15.7%), Staff (13.5%), Technique Leaders (5.0%) and Managers (0.002%) account for the middle tier of Pewlett-Hackard roles, and represent a total of approximately 34.3% of Pewlett-Hackard's retiring workforce.
-Interesting to note: there are only two (2) lower-level managers among a total of 90,398 retiring empoloyees.
+Interesting to note: there are only two (2) lower-level managers among a total of 90,398 retiring employees.

 ### Mentorship Eligibility